 By Mimi Mason

 In our homeschooling journey, winter is a tricky time of year.
 The excitement of the first days of school are behind us, long days of frigid temperatures loom before us, and cabin fever creeps in when we least expect it.
+That’s when it’s field trip time!
+In this article, I share with you the best winter field trip ideas my family enjoys.

 Winter is one of the best times to take a field trip.
 Or two.
 Or twelve.
 Not only does your family get out and about, they get the chance to learn and explore.
 One of the greatest benefits of homeschooling is the ability to interact with entire communities, rather than just a handful of peers who happen to share the same birth date range.
 Winter is a wonderful time to immerse in local culture, cultivating relationships with fellow community members, and becoming inspired by hands-on experiences.
 Nothing takes the bite out of a cold day like the excitement of a new discovery.